WPManageNinja/paymattic-docs/docs/reports-and-analyticsi/how-to-view-the-reports-and-payment-analytics-in-wordpress-with-paymattic.md

 category: "Reports & Analytics"
 ---

+# How to View Reports and Payment Analytics in WordPress?

 [Paymattic](https://paymattic.com/)'s Reports section provides comprehensive analytics for your form submissions and payments.
 This guide explains how to use each reporting feature to monitor your site's performance.

 ## Access Reports